hyperion-project/hyperion.docs/docs/user/HyperBian.md

 :::::
 ::::::

-When the SD-Card was prepared sucessfully, you can optionally prepare additional configuration files.
+When the SD-Card was prepared successfully, you can optionally prepare additional configuration files via the configuration wizards below.

+Alternatively, you can edit the default ones provided along with the image.
+The Manual Configuration section of the Wifi- and System Configuration guide below supports you with the details on how to edit the content.
 > [!IMPORTANT]
 > Save the configuration file(s) in the boot partition of your SD-Card.
 The configuration will then happen during the first boot.